nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 **Problem:** How do you know, other than trust, that the client actually holds all the relevant data requested from the server and that **none** has been lost?

-The conventional answer is we just trust the software and the server developers.
+The conventional answer is we trust the software and the server developers.
 But homeserver development is notoriously difficult and tedious.
 Blindly trusting that nothing has fallen through the cracks leaves the end-user with no quick way to verify their local store.
 If their eye catches something in their Element or Cinny UI client, they might suspect a state reset or cache window miss has occurred.
 Every user instinctively reaches for the sledgehammer solution, the notorious "reset cache" button, which is so often used as an inconvenient band-aid to repair edge cases like this.

 This is clearly not ideal.
 The user is stuck manually visually scanning to check for potential signs of a de-sync issue, and must perform a full cache clear and